mrhrifat/nextjs-interview-questions/README.md

     [:arrow_up: Back to Top](#table-of-contents)

-22. ### What is the difference between static generation and server side rendering?
+22. ### What is the difference between static site generation and server side rendering?

-    Static generation pre-renders at build time, SSR pre-renders on each request.
+    Static site generation (SSG) pre-renders at build time, server side rendering (SSR) pre-renders on each request.

     [:arrow_up: Back to Top](#table-of-contents)